Vietnam.vn - Nền tảng quảng bá Việt Nam

 Eczema flare-up when eating eggs and shrimp

-Tam Anh General Hospital in Ho Chi Minh City recently received a case of a baby girl named TMA (9 months old, from Long An) who came for examination with red rashes, peeling, itching, and crying on her cheeks, neck, chest, and hands.
+Tam Anh General Hospital in Ho Chi Minh City recently received a case of a baby girl named TMA (9 months old, from Long An ) who came for examination with red rashes, peeling, itching, and crying on her cheeks, neck, chest, and hands.

 To prevent the disease from recurring, Dr. Van looked for the triggering factor in the child.
-After analyzing the information, the doctor realized that the child most likely inherited the disease from her mother.
+After analyzing the information, the doctor realized that the child most likely inherited the disease from the mother.
 Ms. NTKL - the child's mother has dry skin and a history of atopic dermatitis.

 In addition, after each time the baby eats baby food containing chicken, duck, shrimp, crab eggs or the mother eats and breastfeeds the baby, the baby gets sick again.
 From then on, the doctor ordered to stop adding these two foods to the baby's baby food and the mother also abstained until the baby stopped breastfeeding completely.
-At the same time, the baby is applied moisturizer daily, helping to regenerate the skin's protective barrier.
+At the same time, the baby was applied moisturizer daily, helping to regenerate the skin's protective barrier.

 Genetic atopic dermatitis can cause serious complications

 Atopic dermatitis or atopic eczema, milk eczema, milk ringworm is a common skin disease in all ages, most commonly found in children.
-The disease can progress chronically, there is no complete treatment and it is easy to relapse.
+The disease can progress chronically, there is no complete cure and it is easy to relapse.
 Every month, Tam Anh General Hospital in Ho Chi Minh City receives dozens of children for examination due to atopic dermatitis at various levels.

 The typical signs of the disease are dry, slightly red, scaly, and itchy skin.
 In the acute stage, the skin appears blisters, oozes fluid, crusts, cracks, bleeds, and itches intensely.
 If infected, pustules will appear.
 The patient may have dermatitis all over the body, most commonly on the face, neck, extensor surfaces of the forearms, calves, and folds.